Bharathraj2006/Exp-1/README.md

 To draw the UML diagram for atm & banking system.

 # SRS (Procedure):

 Create the following diagrams in StarUML:

-1. Use Case Diagram
+  1.Use Case Diagram

   2.Class Diagram

   3.Activity Diagram

-4. Package Diagram
+  4.Package Diagram

   5.Communication Diagram

-6. Sequence Diagram
+  6.Sequence Diagram

 # DIAGRAMS:
 ## Use Case Diagram